UnumID/Server-SDK-Typescript/README.md

 ```

 **Authentication**
-Every request detailed below requires a preceding `auth` token as a first parameter which is used to authenticate request to UnumID's SaaS on your behalf.
-As mention above this auth token updated upon every subsequent successful function call and should be read via the `body` and persisted accordingly for later requests.
+Every request detailed below requires a preceding Bearer `authToken` as a first parameter which is used to authenticate request to UnumID's SaaS on your behalf.
+As mention above this auth token updated upon every subsequent function call and should be read via the `authToken` attribute and persisted accordingly for later requests.

+**Errors**
+Errors returned by UnumID's SaaS will also be wrapped in the UnumDto object so that the (potentially) updated `authToken` can be retrieved.
+Validation errors which are created prior to any internal calls to UnumID's SaaS will however simply by of type Error and are thrown.
+This is due to never making a network call with the provided authToken so no (potential) new token to pass back.
 ### Issuer
 #### registerIssuer
 Register an issuer corresponding to your customer UUID and issuer API key provided by UnumID's SaaS.
 As a customer, you can register as many issuers as you like (or none at all), depending on your use case.
 Note, however, that you'll need a unique issuer API key for each one.